 Adopting and adhering to effective learning habits in this course will likely take up a great deal of time so plan your schedule accordingly.

-The NWP Study Skills Hub will help you develop the skills you need to succeed in your program and cope with the demands of higher education.
+The NWP Study Skills Hub will help you develop the skills you need to succeed in your program.
 Click on the following link for free access: https://libguides.nwpolytech.ca/learningportal/studyskills